VF-142: 1980s

-In 1980 they began workups before heading to the Indian Ocean on April 16, 1980.
+In 1980 they began workups before heading to the Indian Ocean on 16 April 1980.
 As part of the 7th Fleet, Eisenhower and CVW-7 participated in contingency operations in support of US policy during the Iran Hostage Crisis.
-From April 16 to December 22, 1980, the Ghostriders were at sea continuously with the exception of one five-day port visit to Singapore.
+From 16 April – 22 December 1980, the Ghostriders were at sea continuously with the exception of one five-day port visit to Singapore.
 For this deployment the squadron was awarded the Navy Expeditionary Medal and a Navy Unit Commendation.

-Between January 5 and July 15, 1982 yet another Mediterranean cruise was underway.
+Between 5 January – 15 July 1982 yet another Mediterranean cruise was underway.
 After this cruise the squadron conducted a 4 month training cycle which included detachments to Nellis AFB and NAS Fallon, Nevada.
-On April 27, 1983, VF-142 departed Norfolk, Virginia for operations in the Middle East.
+On 27 April 1983, VF-142 departed Norfolk, Virginia for operations in the Middle East.
 From mid July until the end of the deployment in December 1983, VF-142 spent all but five days at sea in support of US Marines and multinational peace-keeping forces in Beirut, Lebanon.
 VF-142's 32 officers and 205 enlisted men and 12 F-14s accumulated over 3,200 flight hours and 1,500 carrier landings.
 During this cruise, VF-142 would intercept two Libyan MiG-23s that were heading towards the carrier group, no weapons were fired.

 In 1984, VF-142 had detachments to Nellis AFB, Roosevelt Roads Naval Station and NAS Fallon.
 In march the squadron set a new standard of excellence by achieving a 6.2:1 kill ratio during the Fleet Fighter Air Combat Maneuvering Readiness Program (FFARP) and captured the CVW-7 ACM shootdown Trophy for the second year in a row.

-On May 7, 1984, the Ghostriders departed Norfolk for training which followed by a visit to Normandy for the D-Day 40th Anniversary celebration.
-From July 10 to July 19 and again from August 8 to September 7, 1984, VF-142 cruised the Caribbean Islands for a very successful Operation Readiness Exercise.
+On 7 May 1984, the Ghostriders departed Norfolk for training which followed by a visit to Normandy for the D-Day 40th Anniversary celebration.
+From 10 July to 19 July and again from 8 August – 7 September 1984, VF-142 cruised the Caribbean Islands for a very successful Operation Readiness Exercise.
 In October the squadron deployed to the Mediterranean for one of its most successful deployments ever.
 VF-142 flew over 4000 accident and FOD free hours and dominated the competition for the coveted Battle E award.
-They returned to NAS Oceana on May 7, 1985, the Ghostriders had a little time home with the loved ones before leaving again on July 18 for the Central American operating area.
+They returned to NAS Oceana on 7 May 1985, the Ghostriders had a little time home with the loved ones before leaving again on 18 July for the Central American operating area.
 During this time, they also participated in Ocean Safari, a 3 carrier battle group exercise in the North Atlantic.
-The squadron finally returned home on September 4, 1985 for an extended turnaround while Ike went into the shipyard for its first overhaul.
-After a change of command in April 1987, the squadron left NAS Oceana on May 2 for a CVW-7 weapons training detachment to NAS Fallon.
+The squadron finally returned home on 4 September 1985 for an extended turnaround while Ike went into the shipyard for its first overhaul.
+After a change of command in April 1987, the squadron left NAS Oceana on 2 May for a CVW-7 weapons training detachment to NAS Fallon.
 There, the Ghostriders spearheaded what was described as "the best fighter performance ever seen " by the Commander of the Naval Strike and Air Warfare Center.